Whoop Band 5.0 for 2024 – Fact or Fantasy – What new features will the new strap have?

 - BLE Support – ANT+ not supported.
 It’s a broadcastable Bluetooth Low Energy/SMART sensor.

 WHOOP’s Any-Wear clothing range has pouches into which the WHOOP sensor easily slips and reads data from your torso, waist, or calf.
-The clothing collection includes sports bras, compression tops, leggings, shorts, and athletic boxers which vary in price from $54 to $109.
+The clothing collection includes sports bras, compression tops, leggings, shorts, and athletic boxers, all of which vary in price from $54 to $109.
 They are of excellent quality

-- Fast Link Slider: This allows bands to be more easily removed, and swapped, then for the sensor to be placed in the clothing if desired.
+- Fast Link Slider: This allows bands to be more easily removed and swapped, and then the sensor can be placed in the clothing if desired.

 - Any-Wear Detection: The clothing and WHOOP interact so that WHOOP records the wear-position.